aeon-php/automation/README.md

   command [options] [arguments]

 Options:
   -h, --help                                         Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                        Do not output any message -V, --version                                      Display this application version
       --ansi                                         Force ANSI output
-      --no-ansi                                        Disable ANSI output -n, --no-interaction                                 Do not ask any interactive question -c, --configuration=CONFIGURATION                    Custom path to the automation.xml configuration file.
+      --no-ansi                                      Disable ANSI output -n, --no-interaction                               Do not ask any interactive question --configuration=CONFIGURATION                  Custom path to the automation.xml configuration file.
+      --cache-path=CACHE-PATH                        Path to root cache directory, taken from sys_get_tmp_dir() function or AEON_AUTOMATION_CACHE_DIR env variable [default: "/Users/norzechowicz/.automation"]
+      --github-token=GITHUB-TOKEN                    Github personal access token, generated here: https://github.com/settings/tokens By default taken from AEON_AUTOMATION_GH_TOKEN env variable
+      --github-enterprise-url=GITHUB-ENTERPRISE-URL  Github enterprise URL, by default taken from AEON_AUTOMATION_GH_ENTERPRISE_URL env variable
   -v|vv|vvv, --verbose                               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
-  -cp, --cache-path=CACHE-PATH                         Path to root cache directory, taken from sys_get_tmp_dir() function or AEON_AUTOMATION_CACHE_DIR env variable [default: "/Users/automation/.automation"]
-  -gt, --github-token=GITHUB-TOKEN                     Github personal access token, generated here: https://github.com/settings/tokens By default taken from AEON_AUTOMATION_GH_TOKEN env variable
-  -geu, --github-enterprise-url=GITHUB-ENTERPRISE-URL  Github enterprise URL, by default taken from AEON_AUTOMATION_GH_ENTERPRISE_URL env variable

 Available commands:
   help                            Displays help for a command